Introduction

 Applications

 The research methodologies and tools developed as a result of the project are transforming how researchers can access and understand digitised historic collections.
-We offer not only a host of new software and methods for wrangling this data, but examples of how this changes the history we can tell.
-Find out more about software and methods.
+The project not only developed a host of new software and methods for wrangling this data, but also showed how such approaches can change the histories we can write.
+You can find out more about software and methods on our Github organisation.
+Our methods and historical findings are reported in our publications, including our forthcoming book Living with Machines: Computational Histories of the Age of Industry (under contract with University of London Press).

-Furthermore, we have sought to lower the bar to others trying to do this work in future in our forthcoming book Collaborative Historical Research in the Age of Big Data (Cambridge University Press, November 2022).
+Perhaps more importantly, we have sought to lower the bar to others trying to do this work in future in our recent open access book Collaborative Historical Research in the Age of Big Data (Cambridge University Press, 2023).
 The book discusses not only how to set up an interdisciplinary collaborative team, but also takes readers through the steps of getting hold of cultural heritage data and the infrastructure required.
 While it suggests a set of pragmatic strategies that projects can employ it also highlights some key structural issues that can only be addressed by a rethink of national policy and funding priorities in the UK.

 Publications